Methodology

 See it in action

-Search any DOI and get a DataRank score, percentile tier, and base-vs-network breakdown in seconds.
+Search any DOI and get a DataRank score, corpus percentile, and base-vs-network breakdown in seconds.